insidewhy/cc.loader/README.md

   });
 ```

-Each ccloader module file must define a module name corresponding to its path otherwise the module  will fail to load (but with a helpful error message).
+Each cc.loader module file must define a module name corresponding to its path otherwise the module  will fail to load (but with a helpful error message).
 For example "other.submodule" must be defined in "other/submodule.js" or "other/submodule.coffee".
 A configurable prefix which defaults to "lib" can also be prepended to the script path.
 Conversely when requiring a module as a dependency the filesystem path to load it from is determined from the module path.

 Populating a module with cc.set:
 ```javascript